Persecution of Christians: Byzantine Empire

 Symeon Stylites of Lesbos was persecuted for his iconodulism in the second period of official iconoclasm.
 He was imprisoned and exiled, returning to Lesbos only after the vernation of icons was restored in 842.
 The bishop George of Mytilene, who may have been Symeon's brother, was exiled from Constantinople in 815 on account of his iconophilia.
 He spent the last six years of his life in exile on an island, probably one of the Princes' Islands, dying in 820 or 821.
 George's relics were taken to Mytilene to be venerated after the restoration of iconodulism to orthodoxy under the patriarch Methodios I, during which the hagiography of George was written.

 The bishop Euthymius of Sardis was the victim of several iconoclast Christian persecutions.
 Euthymius had previously been exiled to Pantelleria by the emperor Nikephoros I (r.
 802–811), recalled in 806, led the iconodule resistance against Leo V (r.
 813–820), and exiled again to Thasos in 814.
 After his recall to Constantinople in the reign of Michael II (r.
 820–829), he was again imprisoned and exiled to Saint Andrew's Island, off Cape Akritas (Tuzla, Istanbul).
-According to the hagiography of by the patriarch Methodios I of Constantinople, who claimed to have shared Euthymius's exile and been present at his death, Theoktistos and two other imperial officials personally whipped Euthymius to death on account of his iconodulism; Theoktistos was active in the persecution of iconodules under the iconoclast emperors, but later championed the iconodule cause.
+According to the hagiography of by the patriarch Methodios I of Constantinople, who said he shared Euthymius's exile and been present at his death, Theoktistos and two other imperial officials personally whipped Euthymius to death on account of his iconodulism; Theoktistos was active in the persecution of iconodules under the iconoclast emperors, but later championed the iconodule cause.
 Theoktistos was later venerated as a saint in the Eastern Orthodox Church, listed in the Synaxarion of Constantinople.
 The last of the iconoclast emperors, Theophilos (r.
-829–842), was posthumously rehabilitated by the iconodule Orthodox Church on the intervention of his wife Theodora, who claimed he had had a deathbed conversion to iconodulism in the presence of Theoktistos and had given 60 Byzantine pounds of gold to each of his victims in his will.
+829–842), was posthumously rehabilitated by the iconodule Orthodox Church on the intervention of his wife Theodora, who says he had had a deathbed conversion to iconodulism in the presence of Theoktistos and had given 60 Byzantine pounds of gold to each of his victims in his will.
 The rehabilitation of the iconoclast emperor was a precondition of his widow for convoking the Council of Constantinople in March 843, at which the veneration of icons was restored to orthodoxy and which became celebrated as the Triumph of Orthodoxy.